 This is the perfect location to capture a seascape sunrise and a long exposure seascape since the long exposure of the rocky coastline produces dreamy images.
 To learn more about long exposure, be sure to visit my blog.

 Shek O is also a great place to shoot the summer milky way.
 Although it is close to the city, the light pollution is blocked by the neighboring hill.
 Also, the location faces southeast, which is where the milky way rises.
-However, during late summer, there are a lot of squid boats on the sea and, because of their strong lighting to attract squid, they can also affect any attempt to photograph the milky way.
+However, during late summer, there are a lot of squid boats on the sea, and because of their strong lighting to attract squid, they can also affect any attempt to photograph the milky way.

 Another unique phenomenon at Shek O is the algae bloom.
-In spring, the algae bloom is not an uncommon occurrence in Hong Kong.
+In spring, algae bloom is not uncommon in Hong Kong.
 During the bloom, a special type of algae emits blue light, which is also known as blue tears.
 Although the algae bloom is not necessarily healthy for the environment, it definitely gives photographers the chance to take breathtaking and dreamy images.